reefland/ansible-motd-zfs-smartd/README.md

 testlinux.example.com more_services_entries='["docker"]'
 ```

+In the example above, host `testlinux.example.com` will then have the 3 base services plus one extra service applied for 4 total services.

 #### Adjust Number of Columns to Display

 The number of columns to display the services list can be adjusted as needed: